 Escuela Popular Accelerated Family Learning

-- Escuela Popular Accelerated Family Learning's student population of 359 students has grown by 8% over five school years.
+- Escuela Popular Accelerated Family Learning's student population of 350 students has declined by 7% over five school years.

 |School Type||Charter School|